guptarjun117/Ready-Set-Sort/README.md

 ![Screenshot 2023-05-28 015056](https://github.com/guptarjun117/Ready-Set-Sort/assets/105283893/23cb6243-3c22-44d4-8dbd-8f15fb9c0a2a)

 Obviously there are bugs but not major ones.
 It was my first time working with JS and its framework Phaser so I cannot figure out how to remove the bugs.
 What bugs?
 Maybe play and figure it out!

+If you're feeling fancy feel free to upgrade the game.